FREE PRINTABLE K12 LEARNING KIT

 Neuroscientist and Researcher in the Learning Sciences

-Creative Director and Brand Strategist
+User Experience Director and Product Strategist

 Technical Strategist and Program Manager